wangshaosheng/RADI-PR/README.md

 The retrieval database is constructed using the script `generate_strategies.py`.
 This script processes your dataset to generate repair strategies by labeling buggy and fixed code sequences.
 The resulting repair strategies are stored in a file that will be used for retrieval during inference.

-## Vectorization and Knowledge Transfer
+## Vectorization

-Once the strategies are generated, they are vectorized and knowledge transfer is applied using `vectorized.py`.
-This process involves converting the repair strategies into tokenized vectors, making them compatible with the model, and enabling cross-language repair by abstracting syntax differences between languages.
+Once the strategies are generated, they are vectorized using `vectorized.py`.
+This process converts the repair strategies into tokenized vectors compatible with the model, serving as input for retrieval augmentation and decoding intervention during repair.

 ## Training